-The upper house had voted 156-12 to pass the country’s budget bill, which included the reform measures.
+The upper house of parliament voted 156-12 on Friday to pass the country’s budget bill, which included the reform measures.
 The law is due to be approved by the lower house on Saturday.

 Italy is facing a Greek-style economic crisis that many fear would threaten the existence of the entire eurozone and cause a global recession.

-Paving the way for Monti’s appointment, President Napolitano made him a senator-for-life on Wednesday, in a surprise move that further boosted his already high profile and instantly made him a legislator.
+Paving the way for Monti’s appointment, Giorgio Napolitano, Italy’s president, made him a senator-for-life on Wednesday, in a surprise move that raised his already high profile and instantly made him a legislator.

 Mario Monti’s potential role as Italy’s leader

 That would mean Napolitano may accept Berlusconi’s resignation as early as Saturday night, and formally mandate Monti to try to form a new government soon afterwards.

 Napolitano has urged parliament to act fast, and some analysts say a new government, made up mostly of technocrats, could be in place as early as Sunday night before markets open on Monday.